Updated:

 CEMEX’s Organisational Structure in Internationalising

 In CEMEX, international units are headed by executives and managers with reference to a geography-based principle.
-Thus, the company follows a worldwide area structure, according to which operations in different subsidiaries are regulated by Regional Presidents and Executive Vice Presidents in various countries (Appendix A).
+Thus, the company follows a worldwide area structure, according to which operations in different subsidiaries are regulated by Regional Presidents and Executive Vice Presidents in various countries (Figure 3).
 CEMEX has subsidiaries in 16 countries and offices and operations in 50 countries (CEMEX, 2019d).
 This approach allows the company to effectively control operations in different regions of the world when providing national units with more freedom in decision-making.
 The centralised coordination of operations and activities is realised in the company at the regional level.

 Influence of Home and Host Institutions